consp/fordpass-python/README.md

 This is a basic Python wrapper around the FordPass APIs.
 The wrapper provides methods to return vehicle status as well as some basic commands, e.g. start/stop, lock/unlock.

+Original:
-It's more or less a straight port of @d4v3y0rk's NPM module [d4v3y0rk/ffpass](https://github.com/d4v3y0rk/ffpass-module) - props to him for his work figuring out the relevant API requests needed.
+* It's more or less a straight port of @d4v3y0rk's NPM module [d4v3y0rk/ffpass](https://github.com/d4v3y0rk/ffpass-module) - props to him for his work figuring out the relevant API requests needed.

+Additions:
+* Based on the work of [clarkd/fordpass-python](https://github.com/clarkd/fordpass-python)
+* Merged with the work of [clarkd/fordpass-python](https://github.com/clarkd/fordpass-python) to get the auth up to speed with the changed by Ford
+* Used data from the iOS widget from [tonesto7/fordpass-scriptable](https://github.com/tonesto7/fordpass-scriptable) for the urls and some information about the variables used in the vehicle status and service logs calls
+* Added charge logs retrieval

 ## Features